ihartzell/byte-code/README.md

 # byte-code

 ## What The Program Does?
-Generates byte code for an expression performing addition or multiplication for three terms.
+Generates byte code for expressions performing addition or multiplication for three terms from\
+a .dat file.

+Note: Exprv simulates a stack using the ArrayDeque library in java.

 ## Author Info
 - Author: Isaac Hartzell